-This document defines the Security Policy for the Cryptoflex 8K smart card.
-Included is a description of the basic security requirements for the Cryptoflex card and a qualitative description of how each security requirement is achieved.
+This document defines the Security Policy for the Cryptoflex 32K e-Gate smart card.
+Included is a description of the basic security requirements for the Cryptoflex 32K e-Gate card and a qualitative description of how each security requirement is achieved.